This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This all-in-one car seat supports smooth transitions to forward-facing as the infants approach the weight limit of 40 pounds in rear-facing.

 In the front-position mode, Graco 4Ever DLX is brilliant to ride a child from 22-pound to 120-pound in three modes: forward-facing 5-point harness, high-back booster, and backless booster.
+It’s one of the best 5-point harness car seats for up to 120 pounds.

-To achieve this long-term use, the company made this car seat frame with reinforced steel for durability up to 10 years.
+To achieve this long-term use, the company made this car seat frame with reinforced steel for durability for up to 10 years.

 Here needs your attention: the 10-year lifespan started from the car seat’s manufacture date, so the real use should be shorter than the lifespan the company and car seat boast of.

 Kids should stay safely in the car seat.
 The 4Ever DLX might be one of the safest car seats for infants.
-It’s Graco ProtectPlus Engineered to help protect the littles from the frontal, rear, side, and rollover crashes.
+It’s Graco ProtectPlus Engineered to help protect the littles from frontal, rear, side, and rollover crashes.

 The ProductPlus is the company’s unique system and says that the car seat meets or exceeds a series of rigorous crash tests, including US standard FMVSS 213, side-impact tests with a 5-point harness system (and high back belt-positioning modes in this car seat), rear-impact tests based on European Rear-Impact Crash Pulse.